Welcome to St Mary's choir blog

-The senior choir is a four part harmony choir with its main responsibility to sing at the 10am Sunday service, including an anthem.
+The choir is a four part harmony choir with its main responsibility to sing at the 10am Sunday service, including an anthem.

-Our choirs do not require any fees to belong to them or for any training.
-New members to both the senior and junior choir are always welcome whatever their standard.
+We do not require any fees to belong to the choir or for any training.
+New members are always welcome whatever their standard.
 If you are interested in joining us please contact our Director of Music (Joanna) via the Contact Us page.

 Sunday, 24 December 2017